canibanoglu/tango_with_django_book/chapters/login.rst

 User Authentication
 ===================
 The aim of this next part of the tutorial is to get you familiar with the user authentication mechanisms provided by Django.
 We'll by using the ``auth`` application provided as part of a standard Django installation in package ``django.contrib.auth``.
-According to `Django's official documentation <https://docs.djangoproject.com/en/1.5/topics/auth/>`_, the application consists of the following aspects.
+According to `Django's official documentation on Authentication <https://docs.djangoproject.com/en/1.5/topics/auth/>`_, the application consists of the following aspects.

 - Users.
 - Permissions: a series of binary flags (e.g. yes/no) determining what a user may or may not do.